Authorised interruption of study

 If you are considering requesting an interruption of study, you should first discuss this with your Student support team, Student Adviser, Programme Director, or Supervisor.

-International students may also wish to speak with a member of staff at the Student Immigration Service, who can provide advice and guidance in relation to any visa implications which may arise as a consequence of taking an interruption.
+International students should speak with a member of staff at the Student Immigration Service, who can provide advice and guidance in relation to any visa implications which may arise as a consequence of taking an interruption.
 Further information is available via the link below.

 All students requesting an interruption of study should complete a return to study plan with their Student Adviser or Supervisor.